kaustubhk24/blog-portfolio/blog/2021-02-27-print-function.md

 n=5

-Print the string�12345.
+Print the string12345.

 **Input Format**

-The first line contains an integer n�.
+The first line contains an integer n.

 **Constraints**